 Direct restorations.
 These need a single visit to place a filling directly into a prepared hole.
 These

 fillings may be made out of silver, fine glass powders, acrylic acids, or resin.
 They

 are often tooth-colored.

-bridges.
+and bridges.
 These are constructed with gold, base metal alloys, ceramics, or composites.